wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/5-exercise-setup-development-environment.md

 Open a browser and navigate to the Node.js Foundation site: https://www.nodejs.org.

-The LTS version is currently 16.x so you'll need to navigate further into the site to find the appropriate installer.
+The current LTS version may not be compatible with the current version of the SharePoint Framework, so you'll navigate further into the site to ensure you download the appropriate installer.

 Select **Downloads** from the top menu navigation then scroll to the bottom of the page and select **Previous Releases**.